-Where an applicant has overnight access to children, they will normally be assessed as requiring one additional bedroom, but this bedroom award will not be taken into consideration for the assessment of a priority on overcrowding grounds.
+Where an applicant has overnight access to children, they will normally be assessed as requiring one additional bedroom.
+However, where the applicant has permanently resident children, consideration will first be given to establishing whether the child(ren) staying under access arrangements could share with the permanently resident child(ren) under the usual bedroom standard.
+If this is the case, then an additional bedroom for child access arrangements will not be awarded.
+Any additional bedroom award will not be taken into consideration for the assessment of a priority on overcrowding grounds.